-Each baby is sent home with a recommended and individualized feeding.
+Each baby is sent home with a recommended and individualized feeding plan of breastmilk and/or formula.
 Continue to feed your baby following this plan and discuss any changes with your pediatrician.
 Your baby's nutritional needs will change as they grow.
 Your baby should not start solid (baby) foods until around 6 months of age.
 Discuss starting solid foods with your pediatrician.
 If you are able to breastfeed or supply breastmilk, continue doing so even after starting your baby on solid foods.
 Breastfeeding is recommended for at least the first year of your baby's life.